Bellini (German group): 1999–2001: Samba de Janeiro – Non-Stop Best of Bellini

-2002–09: Line-up changes and Singles
+2002–2009: Lineup changes and singles

 In 2000 and 2001, the single only releases "Arriba Allez" and "Brazil (en Fiesta)" followed, all which didn't chart, except "Brazil", peaking #71 in the German Single chart.
-Annemarie Carpendale joined in 2000 until 2005.
+Annemarie Warnkross joined in 2000 until 2005.
 Later Milena joined Bellini.
 Temporarily pop singer Emilia Rizzo was also a member of the band in 2004.
 In 2004, the two single only releases "Magalenha", a collaboration with the group Mendonça Do Rio, and "Tutti Frutti" have been published.
 Latter mentioned became a minor hit, peaking only #78 in the Swizz Single chart.
 In 2005 former member Niethen married Joey Kelly of the Kelly Family.
 In 2006 and 2007, remixes of "Samba de Janeiro" have been released and the song retitled "Let's Go to Rio", a Peter Allen cover version.
 In 2008 and 2010, another promotional singles "Hot, Hot, Hot", an Arrow cover version, and "Samba All Night", which samples "Samba de Janeiro", have been digitally released.
 In 2009, former member Sulaeman married tennis player Philipp Petzschner.
 Khoei-Arsa made an apprenticeship in physiotherapy and opened a beauty salon in Cologne.
 In 2009, the members of the band parted ways, Schmieder made an apprenticeship as a businesswoman for audiovisual Media.
 For 2010, a second Best of album and a reworked version of Samba de Janeiro, titled "Samba All Night", was planned, but was later scrapped for the second studio album.
 Only the single saw a promotional release.

-2013–Present: Festival
+2013–present: Festival

 After a short hiatus, in 2013, the producers compiled three new singers for the FIFA World Cup 2014 in Brazil, Maria Efeldt, a musical artist from Stage School in Hamburg, Tracey Ellis and Myrthes Monteiro (born in São Paulo and living in Berlin).
 Former member Schmieder started working as a real estate adviser in Berlin in 2013.
 The band had their premiere in April 2014 with a live performance at the ZDF-Fernsehgarten with the song "Tic, Tic Tac", a Chilli feat.
 Carrapicho cover version.
-In May 2014 the band released the single "Samba do Brasil", a Portuguese language reworked version of Samba de Janeiro.
+In May 2014 the band released the single "Samba do Brasil", a Portuguese language reworked version of "Samba de Janeiro".
 The second studio album titled Festival was released in 2014.

 In 2018, the band was revived again with a new line-up, consisting of original member Dandara Santos-Silva, and new members Lisa Frieg and Megan Sierz.